chaoss/wg-dei/focus-areas/leadership/leadership-principles.md

 * Projects should value and recognize them equally.
 * Both should have a minimum capability in the other skill set (community management skills & technical skill).

-##  Example Strategies (Organized by Program Goals)
-Goals  you might already have, and the 'inclusive leadership checklists' that will help ensure your goals are also inclusive.
+## Evaluate
+The third step is to evaluate your project/community according to existing goals.

-* Increase % in contribution typically done by project maintainers (pull request review, responding to, and trying to replicate issues).
+* **Goal**: Increase % in contribution typically done by project maintainers (pull request review, responding to, and trying to replicate issues).

+## Take Action

+*